This cute and crafty July 4th banner is perfect for any Independence Day celebration. Better yet, make it with the kids for fun summer memories.

 It’s about developing a creative mindset.

 What do you think of when you hear the names Steve Jobs and Bill Gates?
 Computers, intelligence…those are both valid.
 But how about visionary?
 All controversy aside, both of these men were able to see things in ways that others couldn’t.
 I won’t promise that finger painting with little Johnny will turn him into the next Steve Jobs.
-But sitting down with your kid and showing how to turn one item into something completely different…it helps to build the creativity it takes to get there.Preparing party decor or holiday #crafts with your #kids isn't about how the crafts actually… Click To Tweet
+But sitting down with your kid and showing how to turn one item into something completely different…it helps to build the creativity it takes to get there.Preparing party decor or holiday #crafts with your #kids isn't about how the crafts actually turn out.
+Click To Tweet

 It’s about making memories